Other ADB Members

 |01C - Forex operations info_outline||GBP12,482,813,690||USD15,455,000,000||

 The peak total amount in the US dollar repo operations from March 18-June 24 was recorded in March 18, with 2 transactions, 7-day & 84-day terms, at USD15.455 billion.
-June 19, The Bank of England, in co-ordination with other central banks, has decided to reduce the frequency of 7-day maturity operations which provide liquidity via the standing US dollar liquidity swap line arrangements.
-The frequency of 7-day US dollar repo operations will be reduced from daily to three times per week commencing 1 July 2020 (update).
+June 19, The Bank of England, in coordination with other central banks, has decided to reduce the frequency of 7-day maturity operations which provide liquidity via the standing US dollar liquidity swap line arrangements.
+The frequency of 7-day US dollar repo operations will be reduced from daily to three times per week commencing 1 July 2020.
+August 20, The Bank of England, the Bank of Japan, the European Central Bank and the Swiss National Bank, in consultation with the Federal Reserve, have jointly decided to further reduce the frequency of their 7-day operations from three times per week to once per week from September 1.

 |02A - Financial sector lending/funding info_outline||GBP100,000,000,000||USD123,810,227,273||

 March 11, Introducing a new Term Funding scheme with additional incentives for Small and Medium-sized Enterprises (TFSME), financed by the issuance of central bank reserves.
 The Term Funding Scheme offers four-year funding at or very close to the Bank Rate.
 Estimated size of the scheme is GBP100 billion.
-As of June 17, current loans made through the Term Funding Scheme with additional incentives for SMEs was GBP12.435 billion [update].
+As of September 16, current loans made through the Term Funding Scheme with additional incentives for SMEs amounted to GBP34.724 billion [update].

 |02B - Support policies for long-term lending info_outline||

-(i) March, The Coronavirus Business Interruption Loan Scheme (CBILS) provides support to smaller businesses, with financing up to GBP5 million, wherein the government will provide the lender a partial guarantee (80%).
-As of 31 May, GBP8.9 billion had been approved under; (ii) March, The Coronavirus Large Business Interruption Loan Scheme (CLBILS) will provide a government guarantee of 80% to enable banks to make loans of up to GBP25 million to larger firms with an annual turnover of between GBP45 million and GBP500 million (This measure's estimated amount is categorized under Measure 10).
+March, GBP330 billion of temporary state loans and guarantee scheme for businesses.
+The Coronavirus Business Interruption Loan Scheme (CBILS) (17 March) will provide loans of up to GBP5 million for small and medium-sized businesses.
+The CBILS provides support to smaller businesses, with financing up to GBP5 million, wherein the government will provide the lender a partial guarantee (80%).
+As of 31 May, GBP8.9 billion had been approved.
+Starting July 30, businesses with fewer than 50 employees and a turnover of less than GBP 9 million can apply to CBILS In addition, the Coronavirus Large Business Interruption Loan Scheme (CLBILS) will provide a government guarantee of 80% to enable banks to make loans of up to GBP25 million to larger firms with an annual turnover of between GBP45 million and GBP500 million (3 March).
+The CLBILS will provide a government guarantee of 80% to enable banks to make loans of up to GBP25 million to larger firms with an annual turnover of between GBP45 million and GBP500 million.
 May 19, Extended maximum loan size available through the CLBILS from GBP50 million to GBP200 million.
 Companies receiving help through the CLBILS were also asked to agree to not pay dividends and to exercise restraint on senior pay.
-As of 31 May, GBP1.1 billion had been approved under under CLBILS; (ii) May 4, Bounce Back Loan Scheme (BBLS) is launched to help small firms get finance, with a 100% government-backed guarantee.
+As of 31 May, GBP1.1 billion had been approved under under CLBILS.
+May 4, Bounce Back Loan Scheme (BBLS) is launched to help small firms get finance, with a 100% government-backed guarantee.
 As of May 31, GBP21.3 billion had been approved under BBLS, covering nearly 700,000 loans.

-(i) March 17: Temporary state loans and guarantee scheme for businesses will be provided through the Coronavirus Business Interruption Loan Scheme (CBILS).
-CBILS will provide loans of up to GBP5 million for small and medium-sized businesses (this measure's estimated amount is categorized under Measure 10); (ii) May 20, Future Fund is launched.
+(i) May 20, Future Fund is launched.
 To bolster high-tech start-ups, the new GBP500 million Future Fund provides between GBP125,000 and GBP5 million for UK based-business as long as the cash is matched by private investors (i.e. government is committing GBP250 million, with the other GBP250 million expected to be raised by the private sector).
 The scheme is initially open until September and will be delivered by the British Business Bank.
-If the government loan is not repaid within three years, it gets automatically converted into an equity stake at 20% discount to the valuation set in the next funding round.
+If the government loan is not repaid within three years, it gets automatically converted into an equity stake at 20% discount to the valuation set in the next funding round; (ii) July 5, The package in support for cultural organisations includes GBP270 million of repayable finance.

 |03B - Forbearance||